opendocsg/slw-judgments-backfill/2013_SGHC_146/report.md

 The applicable legal principles

 102    In arguing that Low was the _alter ego_ of Dynasty, Sia essentially requested for the corporate veil of Dynasty to be lifted to unveil Low as the true controller of Dynasty.
 Since Dynasty was incorporated under the IBCA 1984, the relevant law to be applied in relation to the issue of separate legal personality as a consequence of incorporation should be BVI law.
 Foreign law has to be proved as a fact.
 In this regard both parties had not proven BVI law.
 As stated above at [46], the legal system in the BVI is founded on the English legal system and BIV law is derived from the English common law, upon which much of Singapore’s company law is based.
 Therefore, I find that it is not unjust to apply the presumption of similarity of laws.
-I refer to _D'Oz International Pte Ltd v PSB Corp Pte Ltd and another appeal_ [2010] 3 SLR 267 at [25]:
+I refer to _D'Oz International Pte Ltd v PSB Corp Pte Ltd and another appeal_ <span class="citation">[2010] 3 SLR 267</span> at [25]:

  Turning to the second issue which pertains to the presumption of similarity of laws, it is only necessary to observe that the presumption is a rule of convenience which the courts may resort to unless it is unjust and inconvenient to do so.
 It is a rule that is not free from exceptions.
 Whether a common law court will presume foreign law to be the same as the lex fori in any case where foreign law is not pleaded or not proved (if pleaded) depends on the circumstances of each case.
 The question that is ordinarily asked when the presumption is invoked is whether, in the circumstances of the case, it would be unjust to apply it against a party so as to make him liable on a claim subject to foreign law when the claimant has failed to prove what the foreign law is and how liability is established under that foreign law (see Richard Fentiman, Foreign Law in English Courts (Oxford University Press, 1998) at pp 60–64 and 143–153, cited in Tamil Nadu Electricity Board v ST-CMS Electric Company Private Ltd [2008] 1 Lloyd’s Rep 93 at 113).
 In the New South Wales Court of Appeal case of Damberg v Damberg (2001) 52 NSWLR 492, Heydon JA examined extensively, inter alia, case law from Australia, England, Canada and South Africa, and academic writings on the subject, and concluded that “[t]o state exhaustively when a court would not assume that the unproved provisions of foreign law are identical with those of the lex fori would be a difficult task” (at 522).
 In the present case, it is just as well that it is not necessary for me to undertake this arduous task.